edertone/TurboBuilder/TurboBuilder-Node/extras/help/npm-commands.md

 npm update

-## Install the project globally to execute in development via cmd "turbobuilder" "tb"
+## Install this project globally (so it can be run while being actively developed via cmd "turbobuilder" or "tb" just like the release one)

+At the root of this project, call

 npm install -g

-## Uninstall the project globally (we stop developing it)
+## Uninstall the project globally (we stop developing it and maybe want to install the official release one)

+At the root of this project, call

 npm uninstall -g